IdentityServer/Documentation/docsv2/configuration/clients.md

     * Specifies the allowed URIs to return tokens or authorization codes to
 * `PostLogoutRedirectUris`
     * Specifies allowed URIs to redirect to after logout
-* `ScopeRestrictions`
+* `AllowedScopes`
-    * Specifies the scopes that the client is allowed to request.
-If empty, the client can request all scopes.
-Defaults to an empty collection.
+    * By default a client has no access to any scopes - either specify the scopes explicitly here (recommended) - or set `AllowAccessToAllScopes` to true.
+  `AllowedCustomGrantTypes`
+      * When `Custom` flow is used, you also need to specify which custom grant types this client can use.
+        Explicitly specify the grant types here (recommended) or set `AllowAccessToAllCustomGrantTypes` to true.
 * `IdentityTokenLifetime`
     * Lifetime to identity token in seconds (defaults to 300 seconds / 5 minutes)
 * `AccessTokenLifetime`